23wh1a0571/Find-my-store/README.md

 - Gmail account credentials for sending email alerts like SMTP

 **Note:** Create a `.env` file to store your API keys and credentials securely.
 Do not commit this file to version control.

 ---

+## Features

+- Find nearby stores by city and category
+- Compare product prices across multiple stores
+- Optimize shopping lists with budget mode
+- Real-time stock and deal alerts with email notifications
+- Upload PDF/DOCX/TXT documents for AI-assisted Q&A using RAG
+- Interactive AI chatbot with store tools and document context

+---